 The CACAGOO Wireless TPMS is incredibly easy to install and use.
-Its durability and quality that are outstanding for the price, placing it as our number one system.
+Its durability and quality are outstanding for the price, placing it as our number one system.

 The Bellacorp system comes with four sensors that communicate data back to an easy-to-read display.
 This system works great for hauled campers and fifth wheel trailers.
 There are simple instructions in the manual that explain how to rearrange or add more sensors in a different configuration, if necessary.